Best 4th of July Photography Props for Stunning Patriotic Photos

 The right props turn a good 4th of July photo into a great one.
 And the right combination of props turns a great photo into the one your clients display on their wall for years.

-We've analyzed thousands of patriotic photoshoot images to identify which props consistently produce the strongest results.
-This is the definitive list -- ranked by visual impact, versatility, and how well each prop interacts with colored smoke.
+This is our list of the props that consistently produce the strongest results -- the definitive list -- ranked by visual impact, versatility, and how well each prop interacts with colored smoke.

 The #1 Prop: Colored Smoke Bombs